johnksv/Spring-boot-DAVE3615/readme.txt

 Frontend development:
 Froentend is coded in react (https://reactjs.org/).
 Requirements: Yarn (https://yarnpkg.com/en/)
+I used create-react-app so I didn't have to do all the configurtaion.
 If you want to tweak the fronend, you will have to run up a own frontend development server (runs on localhost:3000).
 To get started:
 	cd frontend